zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide7.md

 ![](./images/600/Picture300-8.png)

--   ADWC allows you to dynamically scale your service online when you require more concurrency and performance.
+-   ADW allows you to dynamically scale your service online when you require more concurrency and performance.

 <table>
 <tr><td class="td-logo">[![](images/obe_tag.png)](#)</td>